The art of being wise is knowing what to overlook.

 Emotionally - a bit scary.
 Have been much more anxious since I have been home, not sure why but maybe to do with the fact that this is where I got cancer.
 That is, I relate home to getting cancer not getting rid of cancer, memories of the diagnosis rather than the treatment.
 However hard the treatment has been the diagnosis was extremely stressful.
 There seemed to be little hope at that time, especially after talking to oncologists.
 The treatment has been very hard but it is much more positive and hopefull.
 The other problems is the feeling of overwhelm with all the paperwork, house and pet maintenance, shopping (even when done on the internet).
 Just the day to day stuff really but it feels like a lot.
 Need to be patient with myself and not try to do too much at once.
 It is more difficult too as Glen is HSC marking, for a week or so, full time.
 I have become very dependent on her care and it is difficult to adjust.
 It is also a reminder of what will happen next year when she goes back to full time work at the end of January.

 Physically I have had some bouts of gastritis which always seems to knock me about for a bit.
 Last one was at 2 am this morning.
 Pain and nausea - yuk.
 I am very cranky today so am actually glad Glen is not here.
 I have been more tired again yesterday and today, maybe I have done too much over the last week.
 Just go through periods of getting fed up with my limitations and push myself to do stuff, not always the best move.
-I am able to do more than I did when I left 7 months ago, so that is a positive.
-Unfortunately I am still finding it very difficult to deal with my physical limitations, just very frustrated with it at the moment.

 In view of the above I have rung my therapist for an appointment.
 Waiting to hear back.
 That is one thing I have learned, even before I got cancer, if it starts to feel like too much - get help.
 I have learned to use the resources available, a very valuable lesson that has been.